Tokyo International Audio Show 2019 - Tokyo, Japan

 Dickie knows a lot about the outsides and insides of speakers.
 In the 1980s, when he worked at Bowers & Wilkins, he invented the Matrix enclosure, which comprised interleaved wood panels that filled almost the entire inside of a traditional rectilinear-shaped cabinet.
 This gave a Matrix-based cabinet solidity that other speakers couldn’t match back then.
 I know this because I once owned a pair of Matrix 1 stand-mounted speakers.
 Together with the Matrix 1 and 2 floorstanding speakers, the three were the first B&Ws to employ the Matrix, a technology B&W still uses today.

-Several years later, Dickie created the Nautilus loudspeaker for B&W, which debuted in 1993 -- it was so far ahead of its time that it is still in production today.
+Several years later, Dickie created the Nautilus loudspeaker for B&W. It debuted in 1993, and it was so far ahead of its time that it is still in production today.
 With its wild shape and innovative fiberglass-based cabinet material, the Nautilus made everyone rethink what a loudspeaker enclosure should be made from, and how it should be shaped to provide its drivers an ideal wavelaunch.
-For the Nautilus, Dickie invented another Bowers & Wilkins technology: the tapered tube, which B&W still uses today.
-Placed behind a driver, the tube absorbs and dissipates rearward-directed energy from the diaphragm, so that it doesn’t bounce around inside the enclosure, then come back to interfere with the diaphram as it’s trying to radiate forward.
+For the Nautilus, Dickie invented another Bowers & Wilkins technology: the tapered tube, which B&W still uses.
+Placed behind a driver, the tube absorbs and dissipates rearward-directed energy from the diaphragm, so that it doesn’t bounce around inside the enclosure and then come back to interfere with the diaphram as it’s trying to radiate forward.

 The thing about Dickie’s technologies is that they work -- you can hear and measure their results, and they stand the test of time.
 With Vivid Audio, which Dickie founded with Philip Guttentag in 2004, he again challenged the world with cabinet shapes unlike any ever seen before.
-At Vivid, Dickie continues to apply his past technological innovations, and, as the new Kaya S12 proves, he is still inventing new ones.
+At Vivid, Dickie continues to apply his past technological innovations, and as the new Kaya S12 proves, he’s still inventing new ones.

 Philip Guttentag and Laurence Dickie at TIAS 2019

-For the S12’s midrange-woofer, however, there was a problem -- “the up and down modes of the cabinet were sufficient enough to cause resonances,” Dickie told me, who then went on to explain that “the shape of the cabinet itself with just some damping wasn’t enough.”
+For the S12’s midrange-woofer, however, there was a problem.
+“The up and down modes of the cabinet were sufficient enough to cause resonances,” said Dickie, who then went on to explain that “the shape of the cabinet itself with just some damping wasn’t enough.”
 But the big problem was that the S12’s cabinet was too small to accommodate one of Dickie’s tapered tubes behind the midrange-woofer.

 To overcome the problem, Dickie first implemented a tall cavity toward the back of the inside of the S12 to act as an absorber, as he had with the floorstanding Kaya 45.
 That didn’t work, because the S12’s cabinet ended up being too short, so the frequencies he needed to absorb “couldn’t make it around the hairpin corner into the absorber.”